awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

 push
 ====

 The :code:`awsmobile push` uploads local metadata, Lambda code, Dynamo definitions and any relevant artifacts to Mobile Hub.
-Use this command when you enable, disable or configure features on your local evironment and want to update the backend project on the Mobile Hub with the relevant updates.
+Use this command when you enable, disable or configure features on your local environment and want to update the backend project on the Mobile Hub with the relevant updates.

 .. code-block:: bash